Softeng310-project/UniQ/CONTRIBUTING.md

 ### 1. Code Style

-To keep this requirement simple, we have decided to make use of **Sonar** (SonarLint, SonarQube, and SonarCloud) to make sure our codebase adheres to conventional code styles.
-Thus, please make sure you are using SonarLint within your desired IDE while making contributions.
+- Write TypeScript following Next.js best practices.

-### 2. Code Vulnerabilities.
+### 2. Testing

-To make sure that UniQ has as little vulnerabilities within it as possible, all contributors are required to be using **Snyk** within their desired IDEs.
+- To make sure that UniQ has as little vulnerabilities within it as possible, all contributors are required to be using **Snyk** within their desired IDEs.
 These should be available as simple plugins on these IDEs; JetBrains IDEs, Visual Studio, VS Code, Eclipse.
+- We use Jest and React Testing Library for unit and integration tests.
+- Add or update tests alongside your changes and run `npm run test` locally.

 ### 3. Documentation

-If any changes you made to the codebase causes the project's behaviour to change, you are required to document this behaviour in the **[README.md](README.md)** file.
+- If any changes you made to the codebase causes the project's behaviour to change, you are required to document this behaviour in the **[README.md](README.md)** file.

 ## Vision!